-- the information contained in the PD Prospectus is to the best of its knowledge in accordance with the facts and contains no omissions likely to affect its import; and - it holds the opinions and intentions expressed in the PD Prospectus.
+- the information contained in the PD Prospectus is to the best of its knowledge in accordance with the facts and contains no omissions likely to affect its import; - · It accepts responsibility for the information it has provided in this PD Prospectus; and - it holds the opinions and intentions expressed in the PD Prospectus.

-The Bonds that Uruguay issues in the United States are being offered under Uruguay's registration statement (file no. 333-142594) (the "Registration Statement") initially filed with the United States Securities and Exchange Commission (the "SEC") under the Securities Act of 1933, as amended (the "Act") on May 3, 2007.
-The accompanying prospectus is part of that registration statement, which became effective on May 3, 2007.
+The Bonds that Uruguay issues in the United States are being offered under Uruguay's registration statement (file no. 333-151351) (the "2008 Registration Statement") initially filed with the United States Securities and Exchange Commission (the "SEC") under the Securities Act of 1933, as amended (the "Act") on June 2, 2008 and also under Uruguay's registration statement (file no. 333-175764) filed with the SEC under the Securities Act on July 25, 2011 (the "2011 Registration Statement" and, together with the 2008 Registration Statement, the "Registration Statements").
+The accompanying prospectus is part of the 2008 Registration Statement, which became effective on June 23, 2008 and the 2011 Registration Statement, which became effective on July 25, 2011.
 The accompanying prospectus provides you with a general description of the debt securities that Uruguay may offer.
-This prospectus supplement contains specific information about the terms of the Bonds and may add or change information provided in the accompanying prospectus.
-Consequently, you should read this prospectus supplement together with the accompanying prospectus, as each contains information regarding Uruguay, the Bonds and other matters.
-You can inspect these documents at the office of the SEC listed in this prospectus supplement under "General Information - Where You Can Find More Information."
+This prospectus supplement contains specific information about the terms of the Bonds and may add or change information provided in the accompanying prospectus, as each contains information regarding Uruguay, the Bonds and other matters.
+You can inspect these documents at the office of the SEC listed in this prospectus supplement under "General Information-Where You Can Find More Information."